tenth10th/bsc_advent_of_code_2023/README.md

 # Boston Software Crafters
-# Advent of Code 2023
+# Advent of Code 2023 (and 2021)

-A project for collaboratively working on challenges from the Advent Of Code 2023 edition
+A project for collaboratively working on challenges from the Advent Of Code, from 2023 (and other years we want to try, like 2021)

 ## Setup